Skip to content

 30 4 * * 1-54:30 AM on weekdays

 Stop and think: You have a CronJob that runs a database backup every hour, but sometimes the backup takes 75 minutes.
 What happens when the next scheduled run triggers while the previous one is still running?
-What policy would you choose: Allow, Forbid, or Replace?
+Which policy would you choose here and why: Allow, Forbid, or Replace?

 spec: